mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 * An administration account for your platform
 * **OpenShift CLI** installed (see [Getting started with the CLI](https://docs.openshift.com/container-platform/4.1/cli_reference/getting-started-cli.html) on the Red Hat OpenShift website for more information) if you are creating clusters on OpenShift
 * **Kubectl** installed if you are deploying to another Kubernetes platform (see [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on the Kubernetes webside for more information)
-* A commandline terminal that support the console API and mouse interactions.
+* A command line terminal that supports the console API and mouse interactions.
 In Windows, this could be PowerShell or the Windows Command Prompt.
 See [Terminal limitations](#terminal-limitations), below, for a more detailed explanation.

 ## 3 Creating a Cluster & Namespace